Table of Contents

 - Decide on an option that works for both of you.

 Create a plan based on your feelings, rather than creating feelings to suit your plan.
+Here is a workbook to help you with it.

-How to get over the end of a long-distance relationship?
+How to Get over the End of a Long-Distance Relationship?

 When you’re breaking up with a long-distance partner, it’s time to say your final goodbyes.
 Regardless of your circumstances, you may find yourself feeling sad, lonely, nervous, or disturbed in some way.

-When you decide together with your long-distance partner that it’s time to end your long-distance relationship, you can do it in the way that suits both of you.
+When you decide together with your long-distance partner that it’s time to end your long-distance relationship, you can do it in a way that suits both of you.
 If your long-distance relationship isn’t working, you and your partner might be happier as friends.
 And you may find someone else with whom you can have a healthy romantic relationship.

 If you end your relationship in the right way, you won’t need to suffer.